Centrifugal pump modification

-If you find that your present centrifugal pump is not satisfying your application and running as trouble free as you'd like, and you've checked:
+If you find that your present centrifugal pump is not satisfying your application and running as trouble free as you would like, and you have checked:

 - All of the internal tolerances are correct.

 - The open impeller has been adjusted to the volute or backplate after the pump came up to operating temperature.

 - The pump to driver alignment was made.

 - The wear ring clearance is within manufacturers specifications.